 14. Tools and Weapons

-If you have a knife, this is your most valuable tool in any survival situation.
-You'll need it for various tasks that require you to puncture, slash, chop, and cut.
+If you have a good knife or a multitool, this is your most valuable tool in any survival situation.
+You’ll need it for various tasks that require you to puncture, slash, chop, and cut.
 Knives also serve as a means of self-defense and a tool for creating and carving other tools out of the materials at your disposal.